MarkPearce/Reignmaker-lite/Kingdom_Actions.md

 _Your people need places to live, work, trade, and worship._

 ### Establish a Settlement
+_Found a new community where settlers can establish homes and begin building infrastructure._

 You may found a new **Village** in a controlled hex.
 - Villages are typically Level 0–1.
 - A new settlement begins as a Village unless special story or GM circumstances apply.